asyakhl/QSAR_classification/README.md

 ### Variable Importance of Logistic Lasso, Logistic Ridge, and SVM Methods
 V19 was too sparse and was not used with any of the classification methods.
-Feature definitions can be found [here.](https://archive.ics.uci.edu/ml/datasets/QSAR+biodegradation) V19 was too sparse and was not used with any of the classification methods.
-Feature definitions can be found on UCI machine learning repository.
-The logistic lasso and logistic ridge have similar patterns for coefficient importance.
+Feature definitions can be found [here.](https://archive.ics.uci.edu/ml/datasets/QSAR+biodegradation) The logistic lasso and logistic ridge have similar patterns for coefficient importance.
 However, logistic lasso tends to emphasize some coefficients and reduce others to zero, while logistic ridge tends to reduce all coefficients in proportion to their importance.
 Hence, lasso coefficients are either large or small, while those of ridge are somewhere inbetween.
 The variable importance